ad220/gopro-remote-connectiq/README.md

 ### Planned
-- add support for a wider range of ConnectIQ products
 - achieve full support for all Open GoPro cameras (see [*](#disclaimer))
 - add photo support
 - add hypersmooth + most of toggables states
 - better info and error pop-ups message
-- release on the ConnectIQ Store

 ## Installation
+The widget is available on the [Garmin Connect IQ store](https://apps.garmin.com/apps/f9e09224-1c60-4e94-a616-f9ef10932fdf).
+You can install it directly from your Garmin Connect app on your smartphone.

-I did not released this on the ConnectIQ Store for now as it only supports the vivoactive 3.
-It can be built with the Garmin SDK using the VSCode extension.
-Then, plug your watch with the USB cable in mass storage mode, and copy the generated `.prg` file to the `/GARMIN/APPS` folder on your device.
+You can also build the widget for your specific device with the Garmin SDK and the VSCode extension.
+Then, plug your watch to the computer with the USB cable in mass storage mode, and copy the generated `.prg` file to the `/GARMIN/APPS` folder on your device.

 Alternatively you can use the release provided on GitHub.